 I. General Information

 The Personal Property Tax is assessed separately from real estate.
-This tax is assessed upon non-real estate, tangible assets.
+This tax is assessed upon the non-real estate, and tangible assets.
 These assets are composed of goods, material objects and other things capable of material ownership that are not part of real estate.

 Personal property is assessed by the town where the property is "situated" on the assessment date.
 In limited circumstances personal property may be assessed by the community in which the owner is an inhabitant on January 1st, even if the property is located in another community on that day.
 This primarily applies to items that may not be permanently situated in a town, such as construction equipment.

-A Form of List (State Tax Form 2) must be filed each year by all individuals, partnerships, associations, trusts and corporations that own or hold personal property on January 1st unless expressly exempt.
+A Form of List (State Tax Form 2) (PDF) must be filed each year by all individuals, partnerships, associations, trusts, and corporations that own or hold personal property on January 1st unless expressly exempt.
 Individuals owning or holding household furnishings and effects not located at their primary residence on January 1st must file State Tax Form 2HF.
 Form 2HF is generally used by individuals who own a vacation home.
 A Form of List must be filed by March 1st with the Board of Assessors unless an extension is granted.
 Request for an extension must be made in writing to the assessors.

 The information in the Form of List is used by the Board of Assessors to determine the taxable or exempt status of personal property and, if taxable, its fair market value.
 The Assessors may request further information about the personal property in writing and seek cooperation to inspect it if necessary.
 Forms of List are confidential and therefore are not available to the public for inspection under the public records law.
-They are available only to the Board of Assessors and Massachusetts Department of Revenue for the purpose of administering the tax laws.
+They are available only to the Board of Assessors and the Massachusetts Department of Revenue for the purpose of administering the tax laws.

 II.
 Taxable Personal Property